Dutch

 Noelia Anton Bolanos (Utrecht) Mirroring human Brain Development and Disease using Brain Organoids as Avatars (15')

-Femke de Vrij (Rotterdam) Tba (15')
+Femke de Vrij (Rotterdam) Disease modeling using human adherent cortical organoids (15')

 Anna Pagliaro (Utrecht) Deciphering mechanisms driving human brain development and expansion: insights from novel in vitro organoid systems (15')